Nationalism In India: Class 10 History Short Notes

 ✅ Just exam-focused clarity — perfect for last-minute revision

-From Rowlatt Act to Salt March, Khilafat to Swaraj, and peasants to Dalits — every topic is broken into scannable, easy-to-memorize points so you can understand faster, recall better, and score higher.
+From the Rowlatt Act to the Salt March, Khilafat to Swaraj, and peasants to Dalits — every topic is broken into scannable, easy-to-memorise points so you can understand faster, recall better, and score higher.

 Say goodbye to long textbooks and hello to smart, structured, and simple revision.